Mark Norman (banker)

+Early life and education

 Mark Richard Norman was born in London on 5 April 1910, into a City family connected with the banking house of Brown, Shipley & Co.
 His uncle Montagu Norman, was a long-serving governor of the Bank of England, and both his paternal great-grandfathers were directors.
 His mother Lady Florence Bridgeman, was a daughter of the 4th Earl of Bradford.
 His father was chairman of the Board of Governors of the BBC (1935-1940) and of the London County Council (1915-1917).
 He also served as vice-chairman of the National Trust during the 1930s, but declined the chairmanship, because he was not himself a great landowner.
 Ronald Collet Norman also placed the Trust's finance committee on a more professional footing; it subsequently fell to his son to chair that committee through the difficult economic circumstances of the 1970s.

 Mark Norman was educated at Eton and Magdalen College, Oxford, where he read history.
 In 1930 he joined Gallahers, but he later moved to the City in 1932 to join Lazard Brothers, taking posts in London, Paris and Berlin.

+Military service

 In 1939 Norman enlisted in the Hertfordshire Yeomanry, before transferring to the Special Operations Executive, joining a six-man team led by the journalist and explorer Peter Fleming.
 Their task formulated by Churchill, was to recruit Italian POWs in Egypt to the Allied cause, and then to hold back the German advance in Greece.

 Norman was badly wounded escaping from Greece, and on his return to England became an assistant military secretary in the War Cabinet offices; he later attended the Potsdam Conference, and was promoted to lieutenant-colonel.

+Career

 After the war Norman became a partner in the small merchant-banking firm of Edward de Stein, which merged with Lazards in 1960.
 A managing director of Lazards from the merger until 1975, Norman was noted for his strong empathy with industrial clients.

 It was this quality that brought him the chairmanship of Gallahers in 1963; he served until 1975 when after a long courtship, the firm became a subsidiary of American Brands.
 "Independence is sweet," Norman remarked, "but there comes a time when matrimony is attractive too."
 He was also chairman of Wiggins Teape, and a director of various companies.